-The official currency of Estonia is the euro, with symbol € and currency code EUR.
+The official currency of Estonia (country code: EE) is the Euro, with symbol € and currency code EUR.

 The euro (ISO: EUR) is involved in slightly more than 30% of all foreign exchange deals, and as such, is the world’s second most traded currency, behind the US dollar.